fgvbrt/dl_rl_betchmarks/README.md

   * forward pass with batch size one for communicating with environment
   * forward + backward pass with various batch sized (for training)

-All networks are tested on GPU as well as CPU (1 thread and 8 threads).
+Test script runs all networks on GPU as well as CPU (1 thread and all available threads).

 ## Architectures to compare: